ddddddeon/rainbowgen/README.md

 If no filename argument is passed, rainbowgen will prompt for the wordlist path.

+See 'wordlist.txt' for sample input file, and 'wordlist-hashed.txt' &
+'wordlist-hashed.sql' for example output.

 This script requires OpenSSL.

 Creating the MySQL Database: